"

 Its silhouette is recognisable from afar and has inspired hikers, geologists, and photographers for centuries – in fact, this rock even inspired the famous artificial Great Rock at the Budapest Zoo.

-The trail to the shelter at the base of the rock starts from Bălan and follows a well-marked hiking path.
-The ascent is moderately challenging, but with every step, the panoramic views of the surrounding forested hillsides, stream valleys, and, near the summit, the entire Hagymás Mountains and Csíki Basin unfold.
-The trail is lined with coniferous forests, alpine meadows, and traces of wildlife – it's not uncommon to spot eagles or chamois during the hike.
+The trail leading to the shelter at the base of the rock starts from Balánbánya and follows a well-marked hiking path.
+The ascent is moderately challenging, but with every step, the panoramic views of the surrounding forested hillsides, stream valleys, and, near the summit, the entire Hagymás Mountains and the Csíki Basin unfold before you.
+The path is lined with coniferous forests, alpine meadows, and traces of wildlife – it’s not uncommon to spot eagles or chamois during the hike.

-From the summit, a near-sacred silence reveals the beauty of nature.
-Here, one can truly see the forces that shaped the limestone ridges of the Carpathians.
+From the summit, nature reveals itself in almost sacred silence.
+Here, you can truly see the forces that shaped the limestone ridges of the Carpathians.
 The rock is made of coral limestone, with a geological history stretching back hundreds of millions of years.
-Lonely Rock is not just a hiking destination but also a place of learning: the depth of geological time and the beauty of the present moment meet here in perfect harmony.
+For this reason, Egyes-kő is not just a hiking destination but also a place of learning: the depth of geological time and the beauty of the present moment come together here in perfect harmony.

-Lonely Rock is a place where humans do not dominate the landscape but become one with it.
-Those who reach the summit not only conquer the peak but also embark on an inner journey – connecting more deeply with nature and themselves.
+Egyes-kő is a place where humans do not dominate the landscape but become one with it.
+Those who make it to the top conquer not only the mountain but also embark on an inner journey – connecting more deeply with nature and themselves.

 Hiking Tips

-• The hiking trail starts from Bălan, near the Roman Catholic church, following the blue stripe trail marker.
-It takes about 1.5–2 hours to reach the rock.
-An alternative route follows the red triangle marker through the Szép-patak Valley, which is easier but longer.
-Limited parking is available near the church.
+• The hiking trail starts from Balánbánya, from the Roman Catholic church, following the blue stripe-marked trail.
+The rock can be reached in about 1.5–2 hours.
+An alternative route follows the red triangle-marked trail through the Szép-patak Valley, which is easier but longer.
+Parking is available in limited numbers near the church.

-• The shelter is located at 1,504 metres, renovated in 2010, and serves as an important rest stop for hikers.
-The full hike takes approximately 6–8 hours and is also available as guided tours.
+• The shelter is located at 1,504 metres, was renovated in 2010, and serves as an important resting place for hikers.
+The entire hike takes about 6–8 hours and is also available as part of guided programmes.

 Hiking Tips